 Entry Point IBCF

 For emergency (9-1-1) originations, the entry point IBCF associated with the NG9-1-1 Emergency Services Network will perform normal border control functions.
 As described in Section 5.10.10.2 of 3GPP TS 24.229, when receiving an initial INVITE request containing one or more SIP Identity header fields, the IBCF shall determine the originating identity to be verified by decoding the Identity header field containing a PASSporT SHAKEN JSON Web Token.
 While not yet addressed in TS 24.229, the IBCF shall also determine the RPH value to be verified by decoding the Identity header associated with the signed RPH.
-The IBCF will then build and send a verificationRequest to the STI-VS/RPH-VS over the Ms reference point.
+The IBCF will then build and send a verificationRequest to the STI-VS over the Ms reference point.
 Upon receiving a verificationResponse with a “verstatValue” parameter reflecting the verification status of the Identity header associated with calling identity, the IBCF will add this parameter to the verified identity in the SIP From header field or the SIP P-Asserted-Identity header field in the forwarded SIP request.
 Whether a specific “verstatValue” reflecting the verification status of the Identity header associated with the signed RPH, and how that will be reflected in the outgoing SIP INVITE are for further study.

 Once the IBCF validates the received SIP message and receives the results from the STI-VS, it will forward the SIP INVITE to the I-CSCF.
 As the first active SIP element in an NG9 1 1 Emergency Services Network in the path of an emergency call, the IBCF must add the Call Identifier, Incident Tracking Identifier, and a Resource-Priority header set to “esnet.1” (if not already present) to the SIP INVITE message associated with the emergency call.
 The entry point IBCF will ensure that the Resource Priority Header is set to esnet.1 to indicate an emergency call.